mixstam1821/Xenia/README.md

 ### Method 1 — Using `uv`

-`uv` is a modern Python package manager that is **much faster** than pip — installation typically takes under 2 minutes instead of 10–15.
+`uv` is a modern Python package manager that is **much faster** than pip — installation typically takes under 2 minutes.
 It also handles virtual environments automatically.

 #### Step 1 — Install `uv`